maykinmedia/open-klant/docs/installation/setup_configuration.rst

 ==============================

 After deploying Open Klant, it needs to be configured to be fully functional.
+The django management command ``setup_configuration`` assist with this configuration.
 You can get the full command documentation with:

 .. code-block:: bash